rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 ''''''''''''

 .. index:: R flag
-.. index:: Rewrite flag!R
+.. index:: Rewrite flags!R
-.. index:: Flag!R
+.. index:: Flags!R

 Use of the ``[R]`` flag causes a HTTP redirect to be issued to the browser.
 If a fully-qualified URL is specified (that is, including <http://servername/>) then a redirect will be issued to that location.
 Otherwise, the current protocol, servername, and port number will be used to generate the URL sent with the redirect.